semhar-z/semhar-z.github.io/README.md

 1. **Component-Based Design**:
    - `BusinessList`: Fetches data, manages state, and applies search and filter logic.
    - `BusinessItem`: Displays individual business details.
+   - `Map`: Displays map by using the coordinates provided
+   - `Navbar`: Displays the links in the page
+   - `Home`: Displays the main home page of the app
    - `App`: Serves as the root component.

 2. **Data Fetching and State Management**: